MicroEJ/docs/PlatformDeveloperGuide/uiMicroui.rst

 .. note::

-   This configuration step is the same for both embedded and smulated platforms.
+   This configuration step is the same for both embedded and simulated platforms.

 The embedded platform requires some additional C libraries to drive the I/O devices.
 Each C library is dedicated to a specific kind of I/O device.
 A specific chapter is available to explain each kind of I/O device.